Taxi camera program is changing

 More information

 Further information on the use of cameras in passenger-directed vehicles is available on the Board website.
-For additional inquiries, please contact the Passenger Transportation Board at ptboard@gov.bc.ca.
+For inquiries about the winddown of the taxi camera program, please contact the Passenger Transportation Board at ptboard@gov.bc.ca.
+For more information about privacy and security requirements, please contact info@oipc.bc.ca